ZhiLinR/SMU-CS203/Backend/Tournament_Admin/README.md

 # SMU-CS203

-## Workspace for User Management Microservice
+## Workspace for Tournament Admin Microservice

 To start the microservice, run the commands below in order